tonyeung/angular-typescript-seed/README.md

 source maps are generated for both dev and dist because all the css/javascript files are concatenated dev is left as is, dist is uglified
 I am assuming automated deployments know to exclude *.map files

-TODOs

-* retry requests when token times out (auth)
-* global exception handler (core)
-* revisit $rootScope.$apply() usage
-* currently auth logic is injected, should look into this vs allowing the user to extend the managers